Thursday, February 3, 2011 | Category: Reflections, Travel Stories, Travel Tips

 Sharon had the Girasoli di Mortadella with Pistachios and Scallions.
 There’s nothing quite like a stuffed pasta in the shape of a sunflower to make you smile!
 And I opted for the Angolotti del Plin with Brown Butter and Parmigiano.
 These closed-up little guys were stuffed with a combination of chicken and mortadella and the shaved cheese on top was so sweet it almost made me cry.
 Stop there?
 Not on your life!
 Bring on the Torrone Semifreddo and café!
 Sure, it would have been cheaper if we’d just gone over and ordered a slice . . . but really, who knows when I’ll get back here?
 I have no regrets, just another pound or two to work off before the next Weight Watchers weigh-in.
 I only wish I could have stayed for one of the Lidia Bastianich-inspired cooking classes.
 Next time . . .

 And with that, we went back to the hotel to wait for our car to the airport, armed with a few gift selections and good memories of the theatre, the restaurants, the hustle and bustle of it all and Eataly.
 You should go.
-Sign up for the and take a cooking class.
+Sign up for the mailing list and take a cooking class.
 Travel to Italy without the passport.
 Mangia bene!